cpoppema/docker-flexget/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e WEB_PASSWD` for the Web UI password - see below for explanation
 * `-p 5050` for Web UI port - see below for explanation
 * `-v /config` - Location of FlexGet config.yml (DB files will be created on startup and also live in this directory)
 * `-v /downloads` - location of downloads on disk